roadtocode4u/spaceship/docs/icp/18-text-align-font-family/18-text-align-font-family.md

 <img src="/icp/18/output-2.png" alt="output-2" width="600px"/>

 3. `text-align: center;` :  This value centers the text horizontally within the containing element.
+The text will be evenly spaced between the left and right edges.

 **Example :**